Management Team

 Sarah Morton

-Sarah Morton, Trustee
+Sarah Morton, Chairwoman

 Families and relationships have been the focus for much of my career, moving on to evidence for action more recently.
 I have been involved in feminist action for many years, including being part of the small group that got Edinburgh Council to commit to the 16 days to end violence against women campaign in 1998.